-Gently mix the dry ingredients into the large bowl of creamed butter mixture.
-Batter will not be stiff but moist.
+Gently mix the dry ingredients into the creamed butter mixture.
+Batter will not be stiff, but moist.

 Drain one large jar maraschino cherries setting aside juice.

 Drop dough into heaping tablespoons on an ungreased cookie sheet.
 Push a cherry down into each.
-Frost with frosting below BEFORE baking.
+BEFORE baking frost with frosting below.

 Over very low heat melt:

 BEFORE BAKING top each cookie with a teaspoon frosting.
 Bake at 350 degrees for 10-12 minutes.
 Do not over bake.

 Super easy and super delicious!
 It just isn’t Christmas without some sort of gingerbread.
 These will do the trick!

 1 stick butter

 1/2 C blackstrap molasses

 Remove from heat and add: